Muhuri Project: Dam

 The Muhuri Dam, officially called Feni River Closure Dam, is located at Sonagazi Upazila within Feni District, approximately 18 km from Feni town.
 It sits at the border of Mirsarai Upazila in the Chittagong Division and seasonally holds the river water for irrigation purposes.
 During early winter, the dam is closed, forming a substantial lake.
 As the monsoon approaches, the sluice gate is opened to release water.

 Background

 In the southeastern region of Bangladesh, the Feni River, the Muhuri River, and the Kalidas-Pahaliya River converge and flow into the Bay of Bengal.
-The area faced challenges such as saline intrusion, flooding during the wet season, and freshwater loss in the dry season.
+The area experienced saline intrusion, seasonal flooding, and freshwater loss during dry months.
 This project aimed to develop agricultural land covering approximately 27000 ha in the tidal zone of the Feni (then part of Noakhali) and Chittagong districts.